Emily Lee

-Emily Lee (born October 4, 2002 in San Jose) is an American artistic gymnast.
-She is currently a member of the United States national team, and she is the 2021 Winter Cup all-around bronze medalist and floor exercise silver medalist.
-She is also the 2020 L'International Gymnix all-around champion.
+Emily Lee (born October 4, 2002) is an American former artistic gymnast.
+She is a former member of the United States national team.
+She is the 2021 Winter Cup all-around bronze medalist and the 2020 L'International Gymnix all-around champion.
+She competed in collegiate gymnastics with the UCLA Bruins.

 Personal life

 Emily Lee was born on October 4, 2002, in San Jose, California to Tina and Calvin Lee.
 She is the middle of five children; her younger sister Taylor died of Leukemia in 2015.
 She began gymnastics when she was eight years old.
 She signed her National Letter of Intent for the UCLA Bruins gymnastics team, and she will join in the 2022 season.
 Lee works for Instacart and giving private gymnastics lessons in order to fund her gymnastics training expenses.

-Career
+Gymnastics career

-Junior
+2016–17

 Lee competed at the 2016 U.S. Classic where she finished twenty-second in the all-around with a total score of 53.200, and she placed ninth on the balance beam.
 She qualified for the 2016 U.S. Championships where she finished twentieth in the all-around.
 Lee missed the 2017 season due to an injury.